Topological insulators and geometry of vector bundles: Role of symmetry

+Two typical pictures of charge center distributions is the only common feature of the SSH model and the inversion-symmetric chain.
+The inversion symmetry allows for non-zero $h_z(k)$, so the winding number is not defined.
+At the boundary of a finite chain, the inversion symmetry is broken, and the surface states are not protected.
+Also note that the ``topological'' state of the SSH chain is non-topological, in the sense that it is described by the exponentially-localized Wannier functions.

+Another possible source of confusion is that discussion of the SSH chain often includes a computation of the following form:

+which is intended to illustrate that in the ``topological'' state, the Zak phase has the value $\gamma=\pi$.
+However, the computation uses the components $\psi_{\alpha k}$ given by Eq.~\eqref{Eq:PsiK}, and not $u_{\alpha k}$.
+The reason why this works is discussed in Sec.~\ref{Sec:QuantZak}: due to the symmetry and because of the judicious choice of the spatial origin, the two potentials coincide $A_k = \widetilde A_k$, and we have $\gamma = \phi$.
+On the other hand, if we place the origin at the orbital of the type $a$, the quantized values of the Zak will become $\gamma = \frac{\pi}{2}, \frac{3\pi}{2}$, while the expression in Eq.~\eqref{Eq:PseudoZak} will remain unchanged.

-Time-reversal symmetry (TR) is one of fundamental quantum mechanical symmetries, along with particle-hole symmetry (PH) and chiral symmetry (C), which is the combination of TR and PH.
-Each of the symmetries may be present or absent, and the first two, when present, can square to plus or minus identity operator.
-There are various real-space dimensions of the systems and ten possible combinations of symmetries.
-The information of classification scheme for each dimension and symmetry class fits into \defn{periodic table} of topological insulators and superconductors \cite{Kitaev2009}.
-The part of the table that describes phases discussed above reads
+\newpar{The periodic table.} Time-reversal symmetry (TR) is one of the fundamental quantum mechanical symmetries, along with particle-hole symmetry (PH) and chiral symmetry (C), which is the combination of TR and PH.
+There are three possibilities for TR and PH: the symmetry can be absent; if present, it can square to plus or minus identity operator.
+This gives nine combinations.
+When both symmetries are broken, it is also possible that the system is invariant under their combination.
+As a result, we obtain ten distinct \defn{symmetry classes} determined by the internal quantum mechanical symmetries (see Ref.~\cite{Chiu2016} for an overview).
+This classification is very general; in particular, it applies to systems without translational invariance, such as the electron gas in the quantum Hall effect.
+In fact, it has its roots in the study of ensembles of random matrices and universal properties of disordered systems \cite{Zirnbauer2015}.

-The first row corresponds to Chern insulators, which break all symmetries, exist only in two-dimensional systems and have $\Z$-classification.
-The time-reversal invariant topological insulators with spinful electrons have $\Z_2$-classification in 2D and 3D.
-The classification given by the table appears in several physical and mathematical contexts, as discussed in Refs.~\cite{Stone2010} and \cite{Zirnbauer2015}.
+The discoveries of the $T$-invariant topological insulators in two and three dimensions prompted the question: are there topological systems in other dimensions and symmetry classes?
+It was found that for each dimension, exactly five symmetry classes can contain topological phases, either with $\Z$ or $\Z_2$ classification \cite{Schnyder2008}.
+Then it was noted that after an appropriate re-ordering of the list of symmetry classes, certain periodic pattern emerges \cite{Kitaev2009}, giving rise to the \defn{periodic table} of topological insulators and superconductors.
+This pattern is directly related to the Bott periodicity in the groups formed by equivalence classes of vector bundles over spheres $S^n$, which are studied by the $K$-theory.
+The periodicity can also be understood in terms of the spinor representations of the orthogonal group \cite{Stone2010}.
+The part of the table that describes the phases discussed above reads